Blog

 Be sure to use the correct customs codes for your merchandises in the EU, using the latest data from official sources .

-Download the European Customs Tariff 2023 in PDF in English or in the language of your choice on the EUR-Lex website.
+Download the European Customs Tariff 2024 in PDF in English or in the language of your choice on the EUR-Lex website.

 To identify changes, look for (ctrl + f) the ★ or ■ signs in the PDF version:

-★ designates the new customs code numbers
+★ designates the new customs code numbers;

 ■ refers to code numbers that were used in the previous year, but with different content.

-2. TARIC: check correlations and consult the EU customs code base online
+3. TARIC: check correlations and consult the EU customs code base online

 The European Commission maintains the TARIC (Integrated Tariff of the European Union) database.

-• To help you check if the customs codes used by your company in 2021 and 2022 have changed in 2023, use theTARIC 2022/2023 correlation table (in excel format).
+• To help you check whether the customs codes used by your company change between 2023 and 2024, use the TARIC 2023/2024 correlation table updated in July 2024 (excel format, coming soon).

 • Consult the TARIC Europa database online on the EC Europa website, updated daily, and watch for TARIC news on CIRCABC.